 His claims of a pending Velvet Revolver reunion were shot down by guitarist Slash, however, who told Classic Rock magazine “None of us have a clue what he’s talking about...we’re not buying it.
 The door’s shut on this side and it’s probably shut on that side too, so he’s on his own.
 And he deserves it, too.”

-Beginning just days after the public sacking, his Purple at the Core solo tour hit twenty cities, featuring songs from the first two Stone Temple Pilots albums, solo material, and music from Velvet Revolver.
+Beginning just days after the public sacking from STP (again), his Purple at the Core solo tour hit twenty cities, featuring songs from the first two Stone Temple Pilots albums, solo material, and music from Velvet Revolver.
 However, the drummer of his backing band the Wildabouts quit the group in the middle of the tour.

 Danny Thompson posted via Facebook “I have just officially quit the Scott Weiland solo band...it's a matter of self worth.
 Not going to elaborate.”
-Weiland's next dates began May 29 at the House of Blues in Hollywood, with stops in Arizona and Nevada.
+Then, Weiland was sued by Stone Temple Pilots, with the band attempting to prevent him from using their songs to promote his solo career.
+His Purple at the Core tour, which takes its name from the titles of two STP albums, restarted May 29 at the House of Blues in Hollywood, with stops in Arizona and Nevada.